uwplse/coq-plugin-lib/README.md

 ## Contributors

-This library was developed by Talia Ringer and Nate Yazdani.
+This library was developed by Talia Ringer, Nate Yazdani, and RanDair Porter.

 ## Licensing